 PAPYRUS (prevention of young suicide)

-This is an organisation that aims to prevent suicide in young people.
-It can offer emotional support to people under 35 who are suicidal.
-They can also support people who are concerned about a young person who might be suicidal.
+Charity that offers emotional support to people under 35 who are suicidal.
+They can also support people who are concerned about someone under 35 who might be suicidal.

 Telephone: 0808 808 4994

 Crisis support: text THEMIX to 85258 for crisis support (24 hours a day, every day) - www.themix.org.uk/get-support/speak-to-our-team/crisis-messenger